Lime for pH, Odour & Waste Treatment

 Neutralisation

-A chemical process where acidic or alkaline conditions are corrected to achieve a stable, balanced pH level.
+A chemical process where acidic or alkaline conditions are corrected to achieve a stable pH level.

 Sedimentation

-The process by which suspended particles settle at the bottom of a liquid, allowing cleaner water to separate.
+The process where suspended particles settle at the bottom of a liquid, allowing cleaner water to separate.

 Sludge

-A semi-solid by-product generated during water and effluent treatment, often requiring stabilisation before disposal.
+A semi-solid by-product generated during water and effluent treatment.
+It often requires stabilisation before disposal.

 Odour Control